10 key metrics in delivery logistics you should be tracking (2024 updated)

 The best way to reduce FTR is to use a route planner and monitor the fleet throughout the operational time.

-Total mileage
+8. Total mileage

 Every time an order is dispatched, a plan concerning its expected last-mile mileage is made.
 The actual mileage of the order may not be the same as the planned one.
 By drawing the comparison between the planned and actual route mileage, you can easily find out whether there are any problems on the field.

-Total time on route
+9. Total time on route

 Traffic is unpredictable, which adds to the stress of doing last-mile delivery.
 A route planner can offer you the total planned time on the route which you can compare to the total actual time on the route.
 Comparing multiple days or even weekdays against each other, you can predict with much more accuracy the daily behavior.

-Utilization rate (UTR)
+10. Utilization rate (UTR)

-Taking all the orders and dividing them by a certain period of time (usually an hour) gives you the utilization rate, or how many orders a driver can visit in that designed time period.
+Taking all the orders and dividing them by a certain period (usually an hour) gives you the utilization rate, or how many orders a driver can visit in that designed period.
 It’s best to correlate them with their closeness on the map and the distance between all the stops, to see whether the drivers have an equal UTR and how you can improve their allocation.

-Customer satisfaction rate
+11. (Bonus) Customer satisfaction rate

 Lastly, customers are the ultimate success factor.
-Their opinion matter and you should listen carefully to what they have to say.
+Their opinions matter and you should listen carefully to what they have to say.
 Measure their overall satisfaction and offer them the ability to leave an honest review about their experience.
 It’s an invaluable step in improving your delivery operations and gaining more customers from referrals.

 Besides improving the last-mile delivery performance, key performance indicators have a crucial role in attracting new customers and retaining loyal ones.
 Logistia Route Planner is a smart platform that offers a strong delivery logistics management solution.
 Would you like to check it out?
 Let’s get in touch here.